RatWoW/ratwow.github.io/index.md

 ## Before you begin...
 Ensure Keira3 is connected to the correct database.
-If you created a new ssh tunnel after initial setup, you may need to update the port
+If you changed the database's port after initial setup, you may need to update it in the Keira3 login menu.

-Log out of Keira3 and log back in to ensure the connection is active.
-If your database ever disconnects, Keira3 won't be able to push changes until you do
+Log out of Keira3 and log back in to ensure the connection is active every once and a while.
+If your database ever disconnects, Keira3 won't be able to push changes until you do.

 ## Step 1: Creating a creature template
   In this guide, only necessary fields will be used.
 Later, a cheatsheet will be provided for what each field actually means

 i.
-Open the Creature dropdown menu, and click Select Creature
+Open the Creature dropdown menu, and click **Select Creature**

 ii.
+Under "Create New" click **"Select"**.
+You should be moved to the "Creature Template" tab.
-Under "Create New", you will see the number 9000000.
-This is the unique ID for your creature.
-Click "Select".
-You should be moved to the "Creature Template" tab
+  > The default number `9000000` is the unique ID for your creature.
+This will be how it's referred to in the database.

 iii.
-Enter a name for your NPC.
-This will appear in game
+Enter a name for your NPC
+  > This will appear in game.

 iv.
-Click IconName, and scroll down to the chat bubble icon.
-This will appear on mouseover
+Click IconName, and scroll down to the chat bubble icon This will appear on mouseover.

 v.
 Set both the minlevel and maxlevel to the level you wish your NPC to be

 vi.
 Set "expansion" to Wrath of the Lich King (Not entirely necessary, just most simple)

 vii.
 Next to "faction", press the "..." icon.
-In the "faction name" section, type your desired faction, E.G Darnassus (79), or Orgrimmar (29)
+In the "faction name" section, type your desired faction, `E.G Darnassus (79), or Orgrimmar (29)`
-  Faction determines what the NPC is friendly or hostile to.
-35 is the ID for a "friendly to all" NPC
+  > Faction determines what the NPC is friendly or hostile to.
+35 is the ID for a "friendly to all" NPC.

 viii.
 Open the "npcflag" menu, and enable "GOSSIP", so the NPC can be interacted with.

 Not necessary for non-interactable NPCs

 ix.
 Move to "unit flags".
 Enable IMMUNE_TO_PC, so no player characters can attack the NPC (Optional)